TavorB/spectral_jaccard_similarity/README.md

 ## Running code

 To create filtered datasets run Bacterial_pipeline_part1.py and Bacterial_pipeline_part2.py.
+The `sjs` environment has all the dependencies needed to run them.

 To use our pre-filtered datasets, in the `sjs` environment run,